-Instead of waiting in isolation from God getting frustrated, they were waiting with God getting excited!
+Instead of waiting in isolation from God getting frustrated, they were waiting with God and getting excited!

-They knew that the Messiah would bring salvation, life and hope, it is no longer they were waiting expectantly!
+They knew that the Messiah would bring salvation, life and hope and so they were waiting expectantly!

 In our waiting, will we turn to and talk with God and let him lead us?